Yoav Yehoshua Weingarten

 Yoav Yehoshua Weingarten (1845-1923) was a prominent rabbi and author of Torah commentaries.

 Education

 Weingarten was the son of Rabbi Nosson Nota and Rivkah Weingarten.

-Weingarten began his studies with Rabbi Zev Nachum Borenstein in Biała, commonly referred to as the Agudas Eizov, but largely developed under the tutelage of his son, Rabbi Avrohom Bornsztain, commonly referred to as the Avnei Nezer, becoming one of his premier disciples.
-The relationship was a unique one because there was only a 6-year difference between Bornsztain and Weingarten.
+Weingarten began his studies with Rabbi Zev Nachum Borenstein in Biała, commonly referred to as the Agudas Eizov, but largely developed under the tutelage of his son, Rabbi Avrohom Bornsztain, commonly referred to as the Avnei Nezer.
+There was only a 6-year difference between Bornsztain and Weingarten.
 He eventually became one of the greatest authorities in Jewish law at the time.

 Career

 In 1883, he became the rabbi of Lutomiersk, Poland, moving to Gostynin in 1889.
 He then became the rabbi of Kintzk in 1894, remaining there until his death in 1923.

 Works

 Weingarten is the author of a number of texts related to Torah thought: